What Does a Car Accident Attorney Do?

 No Upfront Fees

-Clients pay nothing unless the firm recovers compensation through settlement or verdict.
-This contingency fee structure removes financial barriers to quality representation.
-Injured parties access skilled legal counsel without draining savings accounts or taking on debt.
-The firm advances case costs during litigation and recoups those expenses only from successful recoveries.
+Clients pay nothing unless the firm recovers compensation.
+The firm advances case costs and recoups expenses only from successful recoveries.

 Proven Track Record